SemyonSinchenko/ssinchenko/content/post/datafusion-graphs-cc.md

 ---

 I'm not going to put here the proof of the convergence of the algorithm as well as the proof of the complexity.
-I would like to mention only that the overall complexity is \( O(\log n^2) \) of Map-Reduce iterations.
+I would like to mention only that the overall complexity is \( O({\log}^2 n) \) of Map-Reduce iterations.

 #### Intuition